bassmit/lineburst/README.md

     https://github.com/bassmit/lineburst.git#upm

-Note that you will not be notified of updates to LineBurst, or other packages installed in this way.
+You will not be notified of updates to LineBurst, or other packages installed in this way.

 ## Getting Started
 Create a LineBurstRenderer behaviour, then use the thread safe static APIs like: